 A Premier Childrens Services investment sounded like a great plan, especially with the way in which it was sold to some SIPP investors, usually through a cold-call offering a free pension review.

 But in reality, Premier Childrens Services was a high-risk investment, that while offering high returns or between 8% and 10% interest depending on how much was invested, posed a risk to people if they were not truly suitable for such a high-risk investment.
 On the 14th November 2016, Premier Childrens Services entered into administration, prompting calls from concerned investors to Get Claims Advice Ltd for help in getting their pension money back.

-We’re happy to say we were successful with many of the cases we took on, all on a NO WIN – NO FEE* basis, always against the negligent financial advice of a regulated adviser, who should have known better than to recommend a pension transfer to a SIPP, and an investment in PCS without proper due diligence checks.
+We’re happy to say we were successful with many of the cases we took on, all on a no upfront costs, always against the negligent financial advice of a regulated adviser, who should have known better than to recommend a pension transfer to a SIPP, and an investment in PCS without proper due diligence checks.

 If YOU invested in Premier Childrens Services, you’re entitled to a FREE Initial Assessment with our experienced Claims Handlers to see if you can make a claim too.